 WS 441, 442 Seniors Honors Seminar

-In the fall and winter semesters of their senior year, all WS Honors students will register for one credit of WS 441 and WS 442 (WS Senior Honors Seminar I and II) respectively.
-This seminar will consist of biweekly meetings with the Director of Undergraduate Studies for all WS Honors students as a group.
+In the fall and winter semesters of their senior year, all honors students will register for one credit of WS 441 and WS 442 (WS Senior Honors Seminar I and II), respectively.
+This seminar will consist of biweekly meetings with the Director of Undergraduate Studies for all WS and G&H Honors students as a group.
 In this seminar, students will have an opportunity to think about and discuss issues related to conducting independent research.
 Seminar topics may include all aspects of conducting independent research such as writing a literature review, seeking Institutional Review Board (IRB) approval, working with faculty advisors, collecting data, researching archives, and presenting research findings.
 This seminar is intended to provide students with support and guidance throughout the process of writing an honors thesis in their senior year.
 Additionally, students will prepare and practice their oral presentations for the Honors Colloquium in April.

 The Second Reader

 The second reader of the thesis is a faculty member chosen jointly by the student and the thesis advisor by the end of the fall semester of the senior year.
-The second reader need not be affiliated with the Women's Studies Department, but his or her area of expertise should be relevant to the thesis topic.
+The second reader need not be affiliated with the Women's Studies department, but his or her area of expertise should be relevant to the thesis topic.
 The contribution of the second reader may vary, but the student should consult with the second reader while s/he is writing the thesis, and the second reader should comment on thesis drafts as well as contribute to the final evaluation of the thesis.

-Joint Honors Thesis in Two Concentrations
+Joint Honors Thesis in Two Majors

 Completing The Honors Thesis

-The Honors notation is recorded on the student's diploma and transcript.
+The honors notation is recorded on the student's diploma and transcript.
 There will be no notation on the diploma or transcript if the student receives no honors.